 The following toolbars are available:

-Toolbars Explanation
+Toolbars |

-If you delete a mod in the Steam Workshop, you may need to synchronize.
+Updates list.
+You can also update with the F5 key.
+If you delete a mod in the Steam Workshop, you may need to synchronize. |

-New Mod Creates a new mod.
-Click to start the creation wizard and follow instructions to make a new mod.
+Creates a new mod.
+Click to start the creation wizard and follow instructions to make a new mod. |

-Build Builds the selected mod.
-Multiple mods can be selected and built all at once.
+Builds the selected mod.
+Multiple mods can be selected and built all at once. |

-Suspend Suspends builds in progress.
+Suspends builds in progress. |

-Submit Submits a selected mod to the Steam Workshop.
+Submits a selected mod to the Steam Workshop.
 Multiple mods can be submitted at once except when submitting them for the first time.
+You can include release notes listing any changes in the mod. *Feature of MOD ORGANIZER for Steam. |

 ❸ Workshop Link*Feature of MOD ORGANIZER for Steam.